About Yen Finder

 Are some banks specifically good for tourist exchange?

-Mizuho's airport-counter operations are slightly more competitive than its branches, but still 1.5–2.5 % below mid-market.
-No Japanese commercial bank beats the top street exchange chains in 2026.
+Mizuho's airport-counter operations are sometimes a touch more competitive than its branches, but still well below mid-market (airport counters broadly run around mid −3% to −6%).
+No Japanese commercial bank beats the top downtown street exchange chains in 2026.

 What about online banks (Net-Bank)?